What is CTE Dual Credit?

 CTE Dual Credit classes are a part of your district’s regular Career and Technical Education (CTE) classes.
-You are eligible to begin earning credit anytime between 9th and 12th grade and enroll in an eligible CTE course.
+You are eligible to begin earning credit anytime between ninth and twelfth grade and enroll in an eligible CTE course.

 How many college credits can I earn?

 There is no “official” limit on the number of credits that a student can earn in CTE Dual Credits – that is usually determined by the college.

 How do I register for the first time?